The other week I had put something out that I expected to workout and come back to me on a certain day.

 It was something I had always felt was possible, but could never reach.
 It's that place where I change my feelings in the moment.
 It's the part of me that knows that true empowerment isn't about other people.
 It's about knowing I can control my feelings, and if I can control my feelings, I can keep from getting lost in fear, insecurity and anger.

 As I got into this newly empowered state I began to get more clear on everything.
 I reminded myself that just because things aren't happening now doesn't mean they won't.
 If I look for evidence of future magic in what's already here then I'm just shooting myself in the foot.
 What's here now is old news.
-What's coming is what's based on how I feel now.
+What's coming - and something new always comes, change is inevitable - is what matters.

 Looking out and falling into despair really does lead to something to despair about.
 But if I can choose, with all my might, not to be overtaken by own feelings, then I can get back to the trust, to the allowing and best of all, to the freedom of knowing everything is working out for me, in its own divine way and better than I imagined it would.